OleehyO/TexTeller/README.md

     #+e.g. python inference.py -img "./img.jpg" -cuda
     ```

-    > chekpoints will be downloaded in your first run.
+    > Checkpoints will be downloaded in your first run.

 ## Web Demo